 Pro-Am with Emily

 Have you ever wanted to compete?
 If the answer is yes or even a maybe you've come to the right spot.
 I provide instruction in Country & Western dancing to prepare students for the world of competitive dancing.
-You can compete as a Newcomer, all the way to Advanced.
+You can compete as a Newcomer, all the way to Professional.
 Your routines will be tailored to the level of your dancing but also challenge you to grow as a dancer.

 Below are some FAQs - if you have more questions, feel free to get in touch!